aopal/cover-letter-generator/README.md

 - watir webdriver (`gem install watir`)
 - [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) (add to your PATH)

-You will also need to substitute your own mappings.json, resume-reference.pdf (if desired) and login credentials.
-Either use plaintext on your own machine if you're comfortable with that, or generate your own keypair with my rsa CLI tool [(node-RSA)](https://github.com/aopal/node-rsa) and generate your own `enc` file with your encrypted logon credentials.
+You will also need to substitute your own mappings.json. `print2pdf.rb` can be used to convert the HTML files to PDFs after editing the cover letters.

 ![](cover-letter-gen.gif)